-Statistically speaking, persons with asthma and cardiomyopathy seem to have an increased chance of suffering from an allergy to iodine-based contrast dyes.
-The degree of severity of this allergy has been linked to age, sex (females are more likely to be affected), and the use of ACE inhibitors and beta blockers.
+Those who suffer from asthma and cardiomyopathy have a greater chance of experiencing a reaction to iodine-based contrast dyes.
+The severity of the response has been linked to age, gender (females are more likely to be affected), and the use of ACE inhibitors and beta blockers.

 Everything You Need to Know About Iodine

 Length: 60 minutes

 - "Iodine allergy and contrast administration."
 UCSF Department of Radiology & Biomedical Imaging.
 University of California. ucsf.edu.
 Accessed 18 Jan 2018.

 - Raffensberger L. "How Adding Iodine to Salt Boosted Americans’ IQ."
 Discover Mag.
 Jul 2013.
 Accessed 15 Feb.
 2018.

 - Feyrer J, et al. "The Cognitive Effects of Micronutrient Deficiency: Evidence from Salt Iodization in the United States."
 National Bureau of Economic Research Working Paper No. 19233.
 Jul 2013.
 Accessed 15 Feb.
 2018.

 - Aceves C, et al. "The Extrathyronine Actions of Iodine as Antioxidant, Apoptotic, and Differentiation Factor in Various Tissues."
 Thyroid.
 2013; 23(8), 938–946.
 Accessed 23 Feb.
 2018.

 - Andersson M, et al. "Iodine deficiency in Europe: A continuing public health problem."
 World Health Organization.
 2007.
 Accessed 15 Feb.
 2018.